Kick The Training Wheels Off With These Frequently Asked Questions

 We need thousands of volunteers to clean, repair, and help us give away thousands of bikes each year.
 We love people who have mad bike repair skills, but if you don’t have that ability, we still desperately need you.
 If you can wash and shine a bike, we need you.
 If you can pump up tires we need you.
 If you can change tires and lube chains and hubs, we need you.
 If you can help us move, load, and unload bikes, we need you.

 Here’s what you do.
 Go to the Volunteer page and register.
 You can register as an individual, or you can register a whole group that you are bringing along with you.
 You can choose the day and the time slot, and you can tell us what your skill level is.
-We generally have drinks and snacks available for our volunteers…plus we throw a huge party after the dust clears in December and ALL volunteers are invited.

 You can Apply 4 Bikes online and tell us about your organization—what you do, where you are located, your history, if you are a registered non-profit, etc. We will connect you with our Bike Recipient Coordinator, who is in charge of coordinating and facilitating this process.
 Past benefitting organizations must re-apply each year.